Designing Women Collectibles

 Starting with The Complete Fifth Season, budget restrictions have forced some changes to the packaging, but more importantly, the episodes continue to remain unedited!
 The artwork on the packaging is similar to previous sets, but like most other Shout!
 Factory releases, the packaging has changed from slimcases to a clear keepcase.
 Like the previous sets, there is a photo of each of the four women, along with a photo of the Sugarbaker house on the front, but all artwork is taken from the first season.

 There is no longer an episode booklet included, but inside the case itself you'll find a listing of all of the episodes along with a brief description for each episode.
 Unlike in previous sets, the disc menus are very basic, with the main menu featuring similar artwork to what is seen on the cover of the set.

-Packaging for the Complete Sixth Season is designed exactly like the Fifth Season set, and all episodes are again unedited.
+Packaging for the Complete Sixth Season and Final Season are designed exactly like the Fifth Season set, and all episodes are again unedited.
 Previous conversations with Sony suggested that the big hold-up in releasing the entire series was an issue with Ray Charles' estate, so it a huge relief to see the Ray Charles intro intact for this release.
-Artwork is again a disaster, with the shots of Annie Potts and Dixie Carter both from the First Season and looking nothing like they do in the actual episodes.
-Designing Women Online did intervene to fix the problem for Season 7, but it was too late for Season 6, so we've set up an alternate cover for download that can be placed right over the current cover.
-Email us for details on the contact page.
+Artwork for Season Six is again a disaster, with the shots of Annie Potts and Dixie Carter both from the First Season and looking nothing like they do in the actual episodes.
+Designing Women Online did intervene to fix the problem for Season 7, but it was too late for Season 6, so we've set up an Alternate Season Six Cover

 THE Q GUIDE TO DESIGNING WOMEN